Future developments in Singapore: Punggol Digital District (PDD)

-Other than the existing Punggol LRT West Loop, the district will also be served by the Punggol Coast MRT station that opened on 10 December 2024, and a future bus interchange.
-After 19 years of closure due to low demand, the existing Teck Lee LRT station was opened on 15 August 2024 to serve the SIT campus and PDD.

-The plan was officially unveiled on 21 January 2018, with the JTC buildings and SIT campus opening gradually in the second half of 2024.
-Construction started on 17 January 2020, with a new Open Digital Platform unveiled to monitor utilities usage and testbed new technologies.

-On 28 July 2021, the first four companies setting up in the district were unveiled, being Boston Dynamics, Delta Electronics Int'l (Singapore), Group-IB and Wanxiang.
-The completion date has since been pushed back to 2024.

-On 18 April 2023, United Overseas Bank (UOB) announced that it will take up one of the eight tower blocks in the district by end-2026, housing over 3,000 technology and digital staff.
-Aside from UOB, Target Media Culcreative (TMCC) and Delteq were also announced as new tenants of the district.

-A 200-room hotel facing Coney Island will be built as part of one of the business park towers at the eastern end of the district.
-It is expected to be operational by 2024.

 Sungei Kadut Eco-District (SKED)

 Announced on 6 February 2020, the existing Sungei Kadut Industrial Estate will be developed and transformed in phases, forming the overall 500-hectare Sungei Kadut Eco-District (SKED).
 Other than traditional manufacturing industries, the district will also house new sectors such as agri-tech and environmental technology.
 The district will be split into four primary precincts namely Sungei Kadut North, Sungei Kadut Central, Sungei Kadut South, and the Agri-Food Innovation Park.

 The district will have nature and heritage trials as well as a park network with lush greenery connecting to waterfront parks and existing park connectors.
 Co-working and co-living spaces, together with leisure amenities will also be built to attract the general public to visit SKED during after-work hours and the weekends.
 Iconic old buildings will be refurbished and repurposed into art and lifestyle hubs housing retail and recreational facilities.
 Farm-to-fork cafes, farmers' markets, live performances, and pop-up markets will also be present to transform the district into a lifestyle destination for the wider community.

 The district will be served by new roads and the future Sungei Kadut MRT station.
 A mobility corridor specially for public buses, cyclists, and pedestrians will also be built.

 As part of the first phase, the 18 hectare Agri-Food Innovation Park will house high-tech farming and R&D activities, such as indoor farming and aquaculture hatcheries.
 In total, more than 40 hectare of new facilities and infrastructure is scheduled to be completed by 2025 as part of SKED's first phase.